Britain should hand more titles to ordinary citizens - lawmakers

 "There should be no 'automatic' honours for people who hold a certain post, or for celebrities and sports stars at a certain level, but too often it seems this is still the case."

-The names of people to be honored are published twice a year at new year and in mid-June on the Queen's official birthday.
-Anyone can recommend someone to be honored, but nominations are ultimately handled by a government department.
+The names of people to be honoured are published twice a year at new year and in mid-June on the Queen's official birthday.
+Anyone can recommend someone to be honoured, but nominations are ultimately handled by a government department.

 There are a myriad awards, often with archaic names harking back to medieval times, including Order of the Garter, Order of the Thistle and Order of the Bath.